dsccommunity/StorageDsc/Modules/xStorage/DSCResources/MSFT_xOpticalDiskDriveLetter/README.md

 Get-CimInstance -ClassName Win32_CDROMDrive
 ```

+Warning: Adding and removing optical drive devices to a system may cause the
+order the optical drives appear in the system to change.
+Therefore, the
+drive ordinal number may be affected in these situations.

 It is designed to ignore _temporary_ optical disk drives that are created when
 mounting ISOs on Windows Server 2012+.